Blockchain-Vulnerability-Database/BVD-Backend/docs/API.md

 The year portion must be between 1990 and 9999.

 The year from the discovery date is used in the BVC ID format.

+---

+## IPFS Filenames
+IPFS files are now named according to the BVC ID format to ensure consistency and traceability:

+- Filename format: `BVC-[PLATFORM]-[YEAR]-[ID].json`
+- Examples:
+  - `BVC-ETH-2023-001.json`
+  - `BVC-SOL-2023-042.json`
+  - `BVC-MULTI-2023-100.json`

+This naming convention ensures that:
+1. IPFS filenames match their corresponding blockchain entries
+2. Files can be easily located and referenced
+3. Version history is preserved in the filename structure